googleapis/python-pubsub/docs/publisher/index.rst

 You can configure the maximum desired number of messages and their maximum total size, as well as the action that should be taken when the threshold is reached.
-If you choose ``BLOCK``, for instance, the client will internally queue excessive messages before their corresponding publish requests are made, reducing the chance of network timeouts.

 .. code-block:: python